What is

 Vitamin D is a contributes to the maintenance of normal bones and contributes to the normal function of the immune system.
 The primary source of vitamin D3, or cholecalciferol, is the sun, whose rays allow the skin to synthesize vitamin D, though it is also present in certain foods.

-Exposure to sunlight is not always possible (especially in winter and autumn) and the amount of vitamin D found in foods is low (people who avoid all animal-sourced products).
-In cases of low levels of vitamin D the use of food supplements could be helpful, such as Vitamin D3 IBSA food supplement in orodispersible films.
+Exposure to sunlight is not always possible (especially in winter and autumn) and the amount of vitamin D found in food could not be sufficient.
+In these cases of low levels of vitamin D the use of food supplements could be helpful, such as Vitamin D3 IBSA food supplement in orodispersible films.

 The drop in estrogen levels associated with menopause can lead to a loss of bone mass.
 That’s why a vitamin D supplement may help, as it contributes to the maintenance of normal bones.